cds-snc/exploration-documentation/ProcessDocumentation.md

 ## Naming the service

-The service has evolved immensely in the time that we've been working on it, which is reflected in the number of times we've changed the name: 3 times.
+The service has evolved immensely, which is reflected in the number of times we've iterated on the name:

 **1. Departmental Assessment**